zcash/zips/zip-XXXX.rst

 exit from Zcash after `zebrad` development, or Summa's struggles to work on Zcash.

-Sustainably attracting talent to Zcash can increase innovation *and* ecosystem resilience.
+Sustainably attracting talent to Zcash is critical to maintain innovation and build resilience.

 Moving Forward
 ==============